 Operating a business from your home offers a flexible, convenient and affordable option.
 Council recognises the value small businesses create for our city’s economy and has made it quicker and more affordable to set up a home-based business.

-This factsheet outlines how Brisbane City Plan 2014 applies to setting up a home-based business and whether you need to lodge a development application.
+This page outlines how City Plan applies to setting up a home-based business and whether you need to lodge a development application.

 What is a home-based business?